 of Political Science

 Hello, and welcome to my web site!
-I am a Professor in the Department of Political Science at Michigan State University.
-I am also a Research Scientist at the University of Michigan and Director of the Inter-University Consortium for Political and Social Research (ICPSR) Summer Program in Quantitative Methods of Social Research.
+I am a Professor in the Department of Political Science at Michigan State University , Editor of the American Journal of Political Science, and current President of the Southern Political Science Association.
+I am also a Faculty Research Associate at the Inter-university Consortium for Political and Social Research (ICPSR) where I am an instructor in, and the former Director of, the ICPSR Summer Program in Quantitative Methods of Social Research.
 As a political scientist, my areas of interest include mass political behavior (public opinion and voting behavior) and quantitative methodology (measurement theory, scaling methods, and statistical graphics).

 As you can see, this site's features are .... well ... very "basic."
 In fact, everything is still under construction.
 So, please check back soon for a (hopefully) more polished and complete version!
 Until then, use the links below to see my vita, information about my research, teaching, and some of the things I do for fun.
 If you don't find the materials you need, just drop me an e-mail message.
 And, more generally, feedback about this site is always welcome!

-- PLS 828: Public Opinion and the Political System (Michigan State University)
+- PLS 828: Public Opinion and the Political System (Michigan State University, Fall 2009)

 - Creating Powerful and Effective Graphical Displays (A Short Course from the 2007 APSA Annual Meetings